 If the E.R. has requested a follow up appointment with your primary care doctor, established patients may schedule an appointment with our office.
 You will need to provide us with the hospital or clinic name and date of service of your initial treatment in order for our office to request your medical records.

 We do not file insurance claims for MVA's and payment in full will be required at the end of your visit.
 All follow up appointments relating to your MVA must also be paid in full at the time of service.
 You will be provided with a detailed itemization of charges at the time of payment for each visit.
 If you wish to file a claim with your insurance company it is your sole responsibility to do so.

 Our Providers do not treat patients for work place or work related injuries.
 For these injuries you should speak to a workman's comp representative within your company to find an appropriate healthcare provider or seek care at an urgent care facility.

-Statements for all account balances incurred over the amount of $25.00 are mailed to the guarantor* address on file monthly until payment has been received.
-Balances may be paid with a credit card by phone at no additional charge.
+Statements for all account balances incurred over the amount of $25.00 are mailed or emailed to the guarantor* address on file monthly until payment has been received.
+Balances may be paid with a credit card online or by phone at no additional charge.
 For balances $25.00 or less, payment is requested when you receive the explanation of benefits from your insurance company.
 You will be notified at the time of scheduling if there is any balance due on your account.
 If your account is in good standing, payment may be collected at check-in for your next appointment.
 If you are unable to pay your balance in full, please contact the office as soon as possible at (512) 250-3900 to make monthly payment arrangements.
 If your account is turned over to collections for non-payment, no further appointments or prescriptions will be authorized until all balances on the entire account (guarantor and applicable dependents) have been paid.

 *Please be aware for all dependents, the signed Guarantor on file is financially responsible for their account, this person may be different than the Insurance Policyholder.